mcflugen/nsf_supporting_docs/docs/Hutton_Current_and_Pending.md

-**Collaborative Research: Building open source modeling infrastructure to explore the co-evolution of earth’s surface and interior (THIS PROPOSAL)**
+**Collaborative Research: Building open source modeling infrastructure to explore the co-evolution of earth’s surface and interior**

 *Proposer name*: Katy Barnhart (PI)
 *Program Name/Sponsoring Agency*: NSF - Geoinformatics
 *Period of Performance/Total Budget*: 4/1/2020 - 3/31/2023, $385,475
 *Commitment (months/year)*: 2 in years one and two, 1 in year three

+**Frameworks: Collaborative Research: An Integrative Cyberinfrastructure Framework for Next Generation Modeling Science (THIS_PROJECT)**

+*Proposer name*: Albert Kettner (PI)
+*Program Name/Sponsoring Agency*: NSF
+*Period of Performance/Total Budget*: 5/1/2020 - 4/30/2025, $395,000
+*Commitment (months/year)*: 0.5 in years 1 and 2, 3 in years 3, 4, and 5